rilldata/rill/README.md

 # Welcome to Rill

 [Rill](https://docs.rilldata.com/) is the fastest path from data lake to dashboard.

+Unlike most BI tools, Rill comes with its own embedded in-memory database.
+Data and compute are co-located, and queries return in milliseconds.
+So you can pivot, slice, and drill-down into your data instantly.

 Download Rill to start modeling data and create fast, exploratory dashboards.

 ```
 curl https://rill.sh | sh